UnknownWebPT/Bizfum-Stealer/README.md

 - Steals clipboard data.
 - Captures Discord tokens.
 - Stealing of Chrome and Firefox cookies + passwords.
+- Zipping of stolen data -> AES Encryption of ZIP file -> RSA Encryption of AES Encryption Key.

 ## Coming Features
 - Other browser theft.
 - Self-propagation through applications such as Discord.
-- Zipping of stolen data using a Windows pre-installed dynamic link library.
-- RSA-based encryption for folders containing stolen data.
 - Uses `winhttp.dll` to upload stolen data to gofile.io via their API.
 - Extraction of game tokens or credentials.
 - Potential development of a Telegram-based botnet without requiring constant connectivity or request spamming.